shacklettbp/madrona_mjx/README.md

 2. Install [Cuda 12.5.1]([url](https://developer.nvidia.com/cuda-12-5-1-download-archive)) or earlier.
 [Cudnn](https://developer.nvidia.com/cudnn) will be required for the upcoming local Jax install.

-3. Install Jax using `pip install -U jax["cuda12"]`.
+3. Install Jax using `pip install -U "jax[cuda12]<0.6.0"`.
 Sometime Jax will pull a different version then your local CUDA binaries, to avoid this you can try `pip install "jax[cuda12_local]"`

+>Jax versions >=0.6.0 will not work, since some API's were deprecated and removed.
+Until this library is updated, use any version before 0.6.0

 4. Install MuJoCo and MuJoCo MJX `pip install -U mujoco mujoco-mjx`
     - `madrona_mjx` requires version >= 3.2.7